Inky-Tech-Pty-Ltd/Links/README.md

 The paper below will argue that villages can be deployed to control the threat posed by a highly capable and misaligned AI.

-### Reputation
+#### Reputation

 Reputation is an asset - a ticket to participate in the village.
 Reputation is built through positive interactions, and it suffers when village rules are broken - even if those rules are not written down.

 The project aims to build a 'reputation' architecture that can support any type of village at any scale.
-This paper argues that it will be difficult (not impossible) for a misaligned AI to develop a reputation that is acceptable to a village.
+The paper argues that it will be difficult for a misaligned AI to develop a reputation that is acceptable to a village.

-### Engineering Controls, Legislative Controls, Social Controls
+#### Engineering Controls, Legislative Controls, Social Controls

 Engineering controls are the type that make it rare for dams (for example) to fail.
 The modes of fail are largely known, and engineers design accordingly.
-The system presupposes that the engineers are incentivised not to wash away the downstream towns.
+The system presupposes that the engineers 'public infrastructure' incentives.
 Unfortunately, with AI, the incentives are not like that.
-The precautionary approach is to assume that the designers of AIs will explore the whole possibiliy space - perhaps especially the exploitative possibilites.
+The precautionary approach is to assume that AI enigineers will explore the whole possibility space - perhaps especially the exploitative possibilites.

 Legislative controls are very visibly too slow ... but they have a deeper weakness in this case:
 Laws work on the principle that a thing is legal unless there is a law against it.
 Legislation is default 'yes'.

 Villages work differently.
 By default they allow no new members, no new ideas, no wierd behaviour.
 When they step away from that default, each change is considered, vetted.
 Villages are default 'no'.

+This paper describes an approch to AI Alignment that does not require the development of new AI technology, and that does not require a political campaign.
+Instead, it argues for some digital scaffolding that helps to support the existing defences of villages.

+## Village Link

-### Artificial Intelligence
+#### Artificial Intelligence

 AIs routinely make gaffes that would be a source of bemusement, shock, or ridicule in a village.
 A village is a reputation economy where gaffes have consequences.